SAP-samples/abap-platform-rap-workshops/rap4xx/rap400/exercises/ex1/README.md

 ## Summary

 Now that you've...
-- created a helper class and generate a transactional RAP service data model,
+- create a helper class and generate a transactional RAP service data model,
 - and enhanced the transactional behavior of the business object

 you can continue with next exercise.